2013 Indian Premier League: April

 The season began on 3 April with the defending champions the Kolkata Knight Riders defeating the Delhi Daredevils; Kolkata and Australian quick Brett Lee notably getting a wicket off the first ball of the tournament, getting Unmukt Chand out.
 Kolkata would then struggle and lose five of their next six matches due to good batting performances only coming from captain Gautam Gambhir and Eoin Morgan.
 Delhi, who topped the group stage in 2012, had a six-match losing streak due to batting failures apart from three half-centuries from captain Mahela Jayawardene and David Warner.
 Both Delhi and Kolkata were positioned at the bottom of the points table for the first half of the season.

-Two-time runners-up the Royal Challengers Bangalore won six of their first eight matches with a six-of-six home record.
+Three-time runners-up the Royal Challengers Bangalore won six of their first eight matches with a six-of-six home record.
 This was credited to good death-over bowling from Vinay Kumar and prolific and quick run-scoring from captain Virat Kohli, Chris Gayle and AB de Villiers.
 This included Gayle's score of 175 not out, the highest in Twenty20 cricket.
 However, their performances were fluctuant.
 Included was a 130-run victory, two Super Overs and two other matches involving a tight finish.
 Two-time champions the Chennai Super Kings were similarly dominant, with good batting from captain Mahendra Singh Dhoni, Michael Hussey and Suresh Raina and an all-round bowling attack.
 They came up with an IPL record-equalling seven-match winning streak, which took them to the top of the points table.

 The Mumbai Indians, who made playoff-stage appearances in each of the past three years, were inconsistent with both batting and bowling.
 Good batting performances from Dinesh Karthik, Rohit Sharma and Kieron Pollard put Mumbai at the middle of the points table halfway through the season.
 The Sunrisers Hyderabad produced results contrary to the poor performance last season by their predecessors the Deccan Chargers.
 With no stand-out individual batting performances, Hyderabad managed to win five of their first seven matches.
 Their strength was in their strong and economical bowling from an attack centred around Dale Steyn and Amit Mishra.
 Mishra got the second hat-trick of the season, becoming the first to achieve three IPL hat-tricks.

 Also at the middle of the points table was the Rajasthan Royals.
 They won matches with cohesive batting and bowling where different players delivered match-winning contributions.
 Shane Watson produced scores of 101 and 98 not out while James Faulkner was briefly the season's top wicket-taker after taking 5 for 20.
 The Pune Warriors India and the Kings XI Punjab continue their form from 2012.
 Pune won two matches from eight with significant contributions coming only from Aaron Finch, Steve Smith and Bhuvneshwar Kumar.
 Punjab had average performances with poor contributions from their international players and a dependency on their less-accomplished local players.